-2/ Amax and Homestake jointly own a mine and smelter-refinery in Missouri.
+^{2/} Amax and Homestake jointly own a mine and smelter-refinery in Missouri.
 However, each company markets the primary lead metal separately.

 The remaining type of firm is the combination custom refinerintegrated producer.
 The Bunker Hill Co., a subsidiary of Gulf Resources and Chemicals, is this type of firm.
-Until June 1973, percent of Bunker Hill's output of refined lead metal was produced from concentrates supplied by company owned or controlled mines; percent, from purchased ores, i.e., custom refined; and percent, .
-Beginning in June 1973, however, the share of lead output was reduced to percent, and that custom refined was percent.
+Until June 1973, percent of Bunker Hill's output of refined lead metal was produced from concentrates supplied by company owned or controlled mines;

+percent, from purchased ores, i.e., custom refined; and percent, was reduced to percent, and that custom refined was percent.